Saturday, 7 April 2018

 Catherine of Braganza Part I

 Catherine of Braganza is something of a forgotten queen...Her husband Charles II was much preoccupied with his mistresses and she had no children.
 She was born in 1638 to John Duke of Braganza who became King of Portugal... during her childhood.
 Her mother, Queen Luisa was the power behind the throne and she reared her daughter strictly, keeping her in a convent.
-She had a happy and secure childhood but her conventual upbringing meant she was rather too sheltered.
-In 1661, after Charles II had returned to the British throne, the marriage was agreed… and England was to secure Tangier… In return the British were to provide military support for Portugal and it was agreed that Catherine who was a devout Catholic would have liberty to worship as she chose.
+She had a happy and secure childhood, but her conventual upbringing meant she was rather too sheltered.

-fell in love with Charles and found it hard to share him with mistresses but he was determined not to let his wife rule him nor to give up his pleasures.
-However he was loyal to his wife, and as time passed, he continued to show her tolerant affection, and respect, even though she failed to produce children - which was the main aim of a royal marriage.
+Catherine was not prepared for the English court.
+She fell in love with Charles and found it hard to share him with mistresses.
+He was determined not to let his wife rule him nor to give up his pleasures.
+However he was loyal to his wife, and as time passed, he continued to show her tolerant affection, and respect.
+He felt it was not her fault that she failed to produce children - which was the main aim of a royal marriage.

 Subscribe to: